G-Oelgaard/Spatial_final_assignment/README.md

 - Link to updated database: https://www.historicalclimatology.com/cliwoc.html

 **GlobCurrent** provided that files needed to create the currents raster.
 While the original files also had the direction of ocean currents, that information was lost when converted to a raster file.
 As the north-south current raster was deemed unusable, the <ins>route effiecieny is based exclusivly on east-west currents!</ins> The data used was the total surface currents on the first of january 1993.
-As ocean currents have been observed to be accelerating in recent years, it was important to use the oldest data available to best model currents that match those 150+ years earlier.
+As ocean currents have been observed to be accelerating in recent years, it was important to use the oldest data available to best model currents that might match those 150+ years earlier.
 Access to the data requires a free and simple registration.
 - Link to GlobCurrent: http://globcurrent.ifremer.fr
 - Path to data: data/globcurrent/v3.0/global_025_deg/total_hs/1993/001/19930101-GLOBCURRENT-L4-CUReul_hs-ALT_SUM-v03.0-fv01.0.nc